harvardinformatics/nextflow-workshop/run/index.md

 ## Using Config files

 !!! alert

     We will now be switching our focus to configuration of nextflow runs, and using the directory `run/02-nextflow-config`.

 Often times, you will find in the instructions for a nextflow workflow that you will need to provide a configuration file or some parameters.
-This is because the workflow author has made the workflow more flexible and customizable.
+Config files enable the workflow to be used generally for any properly formatted input data.
 In this version of the workflow, we have the same processes as before, but there are some additional files that the author has provided.
 The README.md file is also a bit different and contains more information on how to customize the workflow.

 ### Software environments

 Let's take a brief digression into talking about software environments, which is one of the configurable options of this pipeline.
-Good pipeline writers will include a couple of options for how to manage the software dependencies of their workflow.
+Many pipelines will include a couple of options for how to manage the software dependencies of their workflow.
 The two most common options are conda and docker/singularity.
 Conda is a package manager that allows you to create isolated environments with specific versions of software.
 Docker and Singularity are containerization technologies that allow you to package software and its dependencies into a single image that can be run on any system with the appropriate container runtime.

 Conda: